 6. Bhimashankar (Maharashtra)

 Bhimashankar, nestled in Maharashtra, holds a significant place among the Jyotirlingas in India.
-The term “Jyotirlinga” refers to the sacred representation of Lord Shiva, and Bhimashankar is revered as one of these divine manifestations.
+The term ‘Jyotirlinga’ represents the sacred manifestation of Lord Shiva, and people revere Bhimashankar as one of these divine forms.

 Devotees undertake a pilgrimage to Bhimashankar to seek the divine blessings of Lord Shiva and to experience the sacred energy associated with this Jyotirlinga.
 The journey involves physical travel and a spiritual quest for inner peace and divine connection.